Multi-photon entanglement and interferometry: Quantum communication

-Entanglement purification can ensure faithful transmission of entangled photons.
-As it is difficult to store photons for a reasonably long time, quantum memory for photons (see section~\ref{sec:memory}) is crucial for ensuring polynomial scaling in the communication efficiency as all entanglement purification protocols must be probabilistic.
+Above we have shown that entanglement purification enables one to overcome the degradation of the quality of photon entanglement.
+Still, a major drawback of schemes for communication between distant nodes is the exponential scaling of the error probability with the length of the connecting channels.
+The quantum repeater protocol (Briegel \textit{et al}., 1998; D\"{u}r \textit{et al}., 1999) provides a blueprint of a general framework to remedy this problem by nesting entanglement purifiaction and swapping steps.
+Once constructed it would enable one to establish high-quality long-distance entanglement with resources increasing only polynomially with transmission distance.

+Further, a quantum memory for single photons, with the ability of interconverting between stationary and flying qubits (see section~\ref{sec:memory}) is a crucial element in the quantum repeater scheme.
 There are several candidates for localized qubits.
 For instance, one may use atomic internal states to store local information.
-Then interconverting the atomic and photonic qubits requires the strong coupling between atoms and photons via high-finesse cavities, which, in spite of the recent significant experimental advances (Raimond \textit{et al}., 2001; Leibfried \textit{et al}., 2003), still remains an experimental challenge.
-In this aspect, atomic-ensemble based schemes (Duan \textit{et al}., 2001, 2002; Chen \textit{et al}., 2007; Jiang \textit{et al}., 2007; Zhao \textit{et al}., 2007) are very promising.
+Mapping between the atomic and photonic qubits requires a strong coupling between atoms and photons via high-finesse cavities (Raimond \textit{et al}., 2001; Leibfried \textit{et al}., 2003; Walther \textit{et al}., 2006) or initial atom-photon entanglement together with entanglement swapping.
+Below we will focus on the atomic-ensemble based schemes [Duan \textit{et al}., 2001, 2002; Chen \textit{et al}., 2007; Jiang \textit{et al}., 2007; Zhao \textit{et al}., 2007; see also (Sangouard \textit{et al}., 2009) for a review].

-Below we shall present the original idea of quantum repeater and a few promising technologies to implement it.